10 Best Things to Do in Amsterdam

 Breakfast: Upstairs Pancake House – This homey jewel box restaurant, which has been vetted by the Beastie Boys and Anthony Bourdain, claims to be the smallest in Europe.
 It has only four tables, accessed by a narrow staircase typical of a 16th-century house.
 The eatery serves many types of pancakes, including chicken, bacon, pear and eggnog, apple, cheese, and banana.
 It fills up fast on weekends, but you can put your name on the list and explore the surrounding canals.

 Lunch: Haesje Claes – This restaurant feels very Dutch: It occupies six historically preserved buildings that once housed an orphanage, and it’s decorated with teapots.
-Local classics are the specialties in this warren of wood-paneled dining rooms, including cod bathed in mustard sauce, candied duck legs with sauerkraut, and stamppot — a mashed potato dish that’s best washed down with local brew.
+Local classics are the specialties in this warren of wood-paneled dining rooms, including cod bathed in mustard sauce, candied duck legs with sauerkraut, and stamppot — a mashed potato dish that’s best washed down with a local brew.

 Dessert: Ijscuypje – Delicious-looking, chocolate-dipped waffles occupy the windows of bakeries at just about every corner of the city, but (sadly) they rarely taste good.
 Ice cream, however, is elevated to new levels at this natural spot, where house-made flavors include rhubarb, lemon cake, stroopwafel (inspired by the maple-filled waffle cookie sandwiches), and speculoos (based on the spread made from mashed, spiced cookies).
 There are multiple locations now, but the original on Eerste van der Helststraat is adjacent to the bustling Albert Cuypmarkt food market.